mitodl/edx-platform/lms/djangoapps/program_enrollments/readme.rst

 ======================

-This is the Program Enrollments plugin that allows university partners to enroll their students in Master's courses on the edx platform.
+This is the Program Enrollments plugin that allows university partners to enroll their students in Master's courses on the edx platform. (just a test change)

 .. image:: doc_images/pe_uml.png